LuvAminos

 Clinical Study Context

-Phase 1 clinical studies enrolled adult volunteers in single- and multiple-dose escalation designs, including a proof-of-concept cohort in adults with type 2 diabetes (NCT02759107; Coskun et al., 2018).
+Phase 1 clinical studies enrolled adult volunteers in single- and multiple-dose escalation designs, including a proof-of-concept cohort (NCT02759107; Coskun et al., 2018).
 These studies measured circulating peptide levels, pharmacokinetic parameters, and markers of incretin receptor target engagement.
-Reviews of the broader clinical literature (Galindo et al., 2025; Zhou et al., 2023) have surveyed study designs examining GLP-2 (TRZ) in type 2 diabetes contexts and characterized the compound's pharmacology across study populations.
+Reviews of the broader clinical literature (Galindo et al., 2025; Zhou et al., 2023) have surveyed study designs examining GLP-2 (TRZ) in metabolic research contexts and characterized the compound's pharmacology across study populations.
 Clinical citations document study designs and measured endpoints; no efficacy or safety outcomes are stated in this file.

 Lyophilized